Mount Sinai South Nassau

-Mount Sinai South Nassau is a hospital located in Oceanside, NY.
-The facility was opened in 1928 and has undergone rapid expansion since.
-It is the Long Island flagship hospital for the Mount Sinai Health System.
+Mount Sinai South Nassau, formerly South Nassau Communities Hospital is a 455 bed hospital located in Oceanside, New York.
+The facility was opened in 1928 and is the Long Island flagship hospital for the Mount Sinai Health System.
+It is also the only hospital operated by the health system outside of New York City.

-Mount Sinai South Nassau, formerly South Nassau Communities Hospital, has a total of 455 beds.
-It has expanded numerous times over the years and is now one of the main hospitals on the South Shore of Long Island.

 In 1996, South Nassau joined with Winthrop University Hospital to form Winthrop South Nassau University Health System.
 In 2003, the Winthrop South Nassau system joined NewYork-Presbyterian Hospital.

-In 2014, South Nassau opened a standalone emergency department in nearby Long Beach, after acquiring the former Long Beach Medical Center, which was severely damaged during Hurricane Sandy.
+In 2014, South Nassau opened a freestanding emergency department in nearby Long Beach, after acquiring the former Long Beach Medical Center, which was severely damaged during Hurricane Sandy.
 Long Beach Medical Center was a full hospital before it closed, as opposed to a stand alone emergency department.

-In 2017, South Nassau's former partner Winthrop joined Mount Sinai competitor NYU Langone Health.
 In 2018, South Nassau hospital joined the Mount Sinai Health System and rebranded as Mount Sinai South Nassau.

-What caused Winthrop South Nassau to split from New York Presbyterian is unclear.
-It is also unknown when or why Winthrop and South Nassau split from each other.
+In March 2025, the hospital announced the completion of a $50 million dollar renovation of the emergency department.
+The Fennessy Family ER doubled in size from 15,000 to 30,000 square feet, has 50 private exam rooms and an updated trauma unit with 4 trauma/resuscitation bays.
+The ER expansion is one part of a larger 100,000 square feet expansion of the hospital that is intended to add four floors to the facility.
+Once completed, the Feil Family Pavilion will have added 40 new intensive and critical care beds and nine operating rooms.